 However, there does exist another species of Cordyceps – Cordyceps Militaris, which can be cultivated commercially.
 When used as a tonic or supplement, Cordyceps can provide a person with improved energy, appetite, and endurance.
 These medicinal mushrooms have also been studied for their ability to enhance aerobic capacity, and improve respiratory function among the elderly.

-AusVitality: Helping Everyday Aussies Live their Best LivesAt AusVitality, we always believe in the idea that prevention outweighs any cure of disease — and as a result, believe in preparing our customers with adaptogens that help them counteract the harmful effects of everyday stresses.
+AusVitality: Helping Everyday Aussies Live their Best LivesAt AusVitality, we always believe in the idea that prevention outweighs any cure — and as a result, believe in preparing our customers with adaptogens that help them counteract the harmful effects of everyday stresses.
 Among other studies, clinical trials like these demonstrate the effective use of adaptogens in combating fatigue.
-Adaptogens increase mental work capacity against a background of stress and fatigue — particularly in tolerance to mental exhaustion and enhanced attention.
+Adaptogens found in Mindlift increase mental work capacity against a background of stress and fatigue — particularly in tolerance to mental exhaustion and enhanced attention.